mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

 ```

-7. Edit grub to enable IOMMU
+7. enable IOMMU separation and pass GPU PCI ID to vfio

+## a) enable IOMMU in grub

 ```
 $ sudo vim /etc/default/grub